The music world's best-kept secret.

 Hours: [5:00pm – 3:00am | 7 days per week]

-This place gets pretty packed on the weekends, but on weeknights it’s usually a nice chill spot to grab a drink.
+This place gets pretty loud and packed on the weekends, but on weeknights it’s usually a nice chill spot to grab a drink.
 There’s outdoor seating in front of the bar, which is nice in the summer, and I am also an appreciator of the fact that they serve Singapore’s Tiger Beer because it gives me nostalgia for my time living in Hanoi.
 And as an added bonus, No. 308 is next door to Dino’s, a great late night food joint which I’ll get to soon.

 Address: 2907 Gallatin Pike, Nashville, TN 37216